 4. You Appreciate The Little Moments Even More

-5. Loving a Senior Dog Means Love Harder Than You Knew You Could
+5. Loving a Senior Dog Means You Love Harder Than You Knew You Could

 There are several ways to remember and honor your dog who has crossed the bridge.
-Loving a senior dog and saying goodbye doesn’t mean never loving another dog again.
+Loving a senior dog and saying goodbye doesn’t mean you’ll never love another dog again.
 Senior dogs often have a hard time finding homes.
 Check your local shelter if you’re interested in sharing your home with another older dog.
-You should also consider Fospice if you’d like to help a senior dog spend his last days feeling loved before he goes to the Rainbow Bridge.
+You should also consider fospice if you’d like to help a senior dog spend his last days feeling loved before he goes to the Rainbow Bridge.